usertech/cig-serverless-readme/README.md

 Update generated serverless.yml with the following changes:

-Update ``provider`` section by adding :
+Update ``provider`` section by adding this, if your AWS user has permissions to create new roles :
 ```
   environment: #define env variable that can be referenced in the source code and configuration files
     TABLE_NAME: ${self:service}-${self:provider.stage}-ExampleTable
   iamRoleStatements: #define basic access rules for our dynamo DB
     - Effect: Allow